Spending My Money - An Overview

-ORSP staff members are charged with conducting the compliance review of all transactions on sponsored program funds (G-funds) prior to posting the expense/commitment.
+ORSP staff members are charged with conducting the compliance review of all transactions on sponsored program funds (G-funds).
 It is the responsibility of the Grants and Contracts Administrator (GCA) to verify and confirm the allowability, allocability and reasonableness of all financial transactions in accordance with sponsored program guidelines and prudent stewardship practices.
-The GCA will affix his/her signature to the transaction document signifying that the transaction may be processed.
 The GCA will:

 If the sponsored program has restrictions which are stricter than Research Foundation/University accounting policies, the GCA will note the transaction documents of such restrictions (e.g., State of CA allowable mileage reimbursement rate is normally LESS than the IRS allowed rate.
 The GCA will note the transaction document that allowable mileage reimbursement is less than the Foundation’s current rate).